laminlabs/lamin-blog/docs/nf-lamin.md

 ## Cross-language data lineage

-Not only does nf-lamin enable data lineage with Nextflow, it also does so across platforms.
+nf-lamin tracks lineage across languages, not just within Nextflow.

 To show this end to end, we ran a small showcase: build a sample sheet in an R script, quantify public 10x PBMC data with `nf-core/scrnaseq`, and annotate the resulting AnnData file with CellTypist in a Jupyter notebook.